 5. Bake the Roll-Ups

-• Cover the baking dish with foil and bake in the preheated oven for about 30 minutes.
+- Cover the baking dish with foil and bake in the preheated oven for 30 minutes.

-• The roll-ups will need a total of 1 hour in the oven to cook through.
+- The roll-ups need about 1 hour total in the oven to cook through.

 Once done, serve the spinach lasagna roll-ups hot, and enjoy this satisfying dish!